thisissaim/thisissaim.github.io/_pages/about.md

 <img src="/images/turing.jpg" alt="Illustration" align="right" width="400px" />

-🧑‍💻 I'm a final year undergraduate student of computer engineering at AMU.
+🧑‍💻 Final year undergraduate student of computer engineering at AMU.

-🔬 My research interests are natural language processing, multi-modality, and some cool blockchain stuff.
+🔬 Research Interests:  NLP, multi-modality, and some cool blockchain stuff.

 📽️ My project thesis is based on visual assistance for the blind through computer vision and NLP.

-🔰 I chair the IEEE Computer Society Chapter of my college
+🔰 Currenlty chair the IEEE Computer Society Chapter of my college.

 # My College Experience
 I started my degree in the middle of a pandemic, in virtual mode.
 At least one advantage that we all had during online classes was that we got a lot more time on our hands.
 The everyday routine of getting ready, commuting to college, and pretending to study in the library during gap periods was all gone.

 I began by taking a course of C and then C++, also did some light DSA just to experience it.
 Then I hopped onto some Web Development stuff, (HTML/CSS/Javascript) frontend mostly and that was the first time I liked coding.
 It might be because you could see your code as an actual visual output on your laptop screen.

 During my sophomore year, my seniors recommended I learn, code, and research on a particular domain if I wanted to publish papers in conferences or journals.
 I started learning about Blockchain (might be because the buzzword has a nice ring to it), took a couple of MOOCS, and even a credit-based course for which I had to travel to another city for my final assessment.
 After some time, I with two of my classmates and great friends, who are obviously better than me but won't show it explicitly wrote a paper on e-voting for an IEEE conference. ( I might write another page sometime again on how we wrote it, the process, how it got rejected the first time, in maybe another separate tab).
 It felt pretty good, I must say, so we decided to write another on BYOD security.

 This year, I jumped ship from blockchain to ML.
 You can see I can't stay on one thing too long. *I might have attachment issues*.
 My learning process has been kinda same, took a couple of courses, and found NLP intriguing, given the hype around all the AI stuff happening since the release of GPT 3.5.
 I wrote another couple of short conference papers on cyberbullying detection (a review paper, and another a comparative analysis of various models).